ampproject/amphtml/contributing/design-reviews.md

 - Perform a design pre-review with your reviewer if you have one; they may include other people that know the areas your design affects in this pre-review as well.
 If you don't have a reviewer you can request a pre-review in the [#contributing Slack channel](https://amphtml.slack.com/messages/contributing) ([sign up](https://bit.ly/amp-slack-signup)).
 It is fine to request a pre-review before your design is complete.
 - When your design is ready to be discussed at a design review add a comment on the [Design Review GitHub issue](https://github.com/ampproject/amphtml/labels/Type%3A%20Design%20Review) for the date/time that works best for you.
   - You must add your design review topic to the design review issue at least 24 hours in advance of the design review.
   - Your comment should point to the explainer, I2I or other GitHub issue describing the design that you want to discuss.
 Your design review comment **must** link to an explainer or GitHub issue.
 Topics that do not provide this link will not be discussed at the design review.
 You may highlight in this comment which parts of the design you'd like feedback on.
-  - No topics whose designs are not public will be discussed at a design review.
 - During the design review you'll lead the community in a conversation about your design.
 The design reviews are fairly informal and don't have a fixed structure.
   - You don't need to have any slides or material other than your explainer/GitHub issue prepared for the design review.
   - Present your explainer/issue during the meeting using the video conference "present" functionality.
 (If you have technical trouble doing this, someone else at the meeting can handle it.)